-Supply Chain > ADAS/AV Stack > Compute Platform
+ElectronsX > Autonomy > ADAS/AV Stack > Compute Platforms

 EV ADAS/AV Compute Platforms

-ADAS (Advanced Driver-Assistance Systems) and AV (Autonomous Vehicle) compute is the hardware that runs perception, sensor fusion, planning, and control decision workloads in real time.
-In most vehicles, this compute is primarily an inference platform: it runs trained models and deterministic algorithms on-vehicle to make driving decisions without relying on cloud latency.
+ADAS (Advanced Driver-Assistance Systems) and AV (Autonomous Vehicle) compute is the hardware that runs perception, sensor fusion, path planning, and vehicle control workloads in real time.
+In most vehicles today, this is primarily an inference platform — a vehicle-side computer that runs trained AI models on sensor data to generate driving decisions without cloud latency dependency.
+The choice of compute platform determines ADAS capability ceiling, OTA upgrade path, and the semiconductor supply chain exposure of every vehicle in the OEM's lineup.

 |---|---|---|---|